The U.S. Presidential Service Center®Foundation and Trusts - A museum on support and protection of the U.S. Presidency.

 We've added to our newest exhibit, "Silence ISN'T Golden."

 Awarded in the top 3% of hotels & museums, worldwide - see: "Jackie, How Could You?"

 Enjoy our exhibit: "Jackie, How Could You?" launched in conjunction with the motion picture, "Jackie," and the CNN series, American Dynasties: The Kennedys, the exhibition goes into different directions than the film, and beyond topics, anyone is willing to showcase in the museum field.
 You may have seen our posters, greeting cards, postcards, and signs on the highway.
 Be sure to watch us on FOX Television discussing FOX Searchlight Pictures distribution of the film, nationwide.

 Join in to experience First Ladies speak about the history of their lives...

 HUGE SUCCESSES: Five First Ladies of the United States and other female world leaders are portrayed across the USA monthly by the mesmerizing, Jessica Michna.
 Featured have been Eleanor Roosevelt, Abigail Adams, Dolly Madison, Mary Todd Lincoln, and Edith Galt Wilson.
 Hosted by The US Presidential Service Center and The Hatcher Hughes Pulitzer Prize-Winning Theater, some guests attend every single show!

 Please see one of our previous Facebook Event page for a showcase of information and videos.
 For a full listing of shows please see the entire roster with locations and dates here, state by state.

 1. NO DARKIES SIT IN THIS SECTION OF THE BUS!
-With special guest, Mr. Orlando S. Herrera Jr., MSA, CPS debuted on December 1, 2018, at 7 PM (FB page).
-Mr. Herrera also appeared on two national panels broadcast live on July 23, and October 8 at 7 PM.
+With special guest, Mr. Orlando S. Herrera Jr., MSA, CPS debuted on December 1, 2018, at 7 pm (FB page).
+Mr. Herrera also appeared on two national panels broadcast live on July 23, and October 8 at 7 pm.
 To read his research published by the Presidential Center, click here for the new digital exhibition about Rosa Parks, and the famed bus President Obama sat in for his photo.
 This exhibit expanded in October 2019.
 In December 2019, a podcast was recorded for this exhibit by the Emmy nominated and Telly winning Producer, Carl White, in his studios at Wilkesboro, NC.
 It is available to enjoy on iTunes, GooglePlay, Spotify, iHeart Radio, and Stitcher.
 Click here!
 A portion of this interview includes Mr. Herrera's over 200 songs recorded and cut.